felixguerrero12/OPScripts/README.md

 Accept a file name occurences.txt as input to create a list of occurances of how many a letter shows up.

 # sniff5380.py
-This python scripts turns the en0 interface into promiscuous mode and has if statements to do search for traffic related to DNS or destination port 80.
-If it finds traffic on port 53 it will attempt to identify if its dns, and a elif statement to identify if the traffic is for port 80 and if so print out the http request.
+This python scripts turns the en0 interface into promiscuous mode.
+This capture all traffic parses out dns request and http request.
+If the communication is outside of dns or http, it prints out just metadata.